Failure analysis

 Why Printed QR Codes Fail

-Printed QR codes usually fail because the workflow optimizes for image generation instead of the physical environment.
+Printed QR codes usually fail because the process optimizes for image generation instead of the physical environment.

 Key takeaways

-Module size and quiet zone matter more than screen previews suggest.
+QR square size and clear border matter more than screen previews suggest.

 Lighting, material, and surface finish can break a code that looked fine in the design stage.

-A printable QR workflow needs physical QA, not just export buttons.
+A printable QR process needs physical scan checks, not just export buttons.

 The failure usually starts before printing

 Most failures begin upstream.
-Teams generate a standard QR image, scale it until it fits, and only later discover that the module geometry is too small for the chosen material or printer.
+Teams generate a standard QR image, scale it until it fits, and only later discover that the QR square geometry is too small for the chosen material or printer.

-When the workflow starts with a flat image and ends with a fabrication step, the STL or print process inherits all the wrong assumptions from the beginning.
+When the process starts with a flat image and ends with a fabrication step, the STL or print process inherits all the wrong assumptions from the beginning.

 Physical contrast is not the same as digital contrast

 A monitor gives you perfect contrast for free.
 A printed part does not.
-Relief depth, shadows, gloss, and directional lighting all change how the scanner reads the code.
+Raised height depth, shadows, gloss, and directional lighting all change how the scanner reads the code.

 That is why printable QR needs its own guidance around size, material, and whether to emboss or engrave.

-If the code will live on packaging, signage, or a manufactured part, the workflow should include a real scan test in that environment before you call it done.
+If the code will live on packaging, signage, or a manufactured part, the process should include a real scan test in that environment before you call it done.

 Production-ready QR work is less about generating more formats and more about reducing downstream scan failure.